-Because wind comes in with most storms, winter weather reports often involve two temperatures: one with and one without the windchill factor.
-For example, it might be 14 F outside, but if it's windy enough, it could feel more like -4 F. Always use the windchill temperature as your point of reference when factoring in frostbite potential.
+Winter weather reports often include temperatures with and without the windchill factor.
+For example, it might be 14 F (-9 C) outside, but if it's windy enough, it could feel more like -4 F (-20 C).
+You should always use the windchill temperature as your point of reference when factoring in frostbite potential.

 Preventative Clothing and Accessories